Do Go On - 126 - Virginia Hall: The Limping Lady

 Anxious to get busy, aren't we all?

-Put that on my Twitter profile
+Put that on my Twitter profile.

-Doing a dive laugh
+Doing a Dave laugh.

-Do your low-wired, yeah.
+Do your low one.

 That's the best one.